 - 1. Sites used for business purposes, as defined on Maps 6-9, will be retained in business use unless it can be demonstrated that there is no reasonable prospect of their take up or continued use for business purposes during the Plan period. - 2.
-Existing business sites may be regenerated through redevelopment or the limited extension of an existing building provided: - a) the redevelopment or extension would not materially harm the openness of the Green Belt: - b) the extension would be proportional and subservient to the original building; - c) development, including advertising and lighting, would be integrated sensitively into its context respecting the landscape character of the area and, where applicable, the character and heritage of any existing building: - d) the amenities of any neighbouring residential occupiers or the tranquillity of the countryside would not be significantly adversely affected; - e) development would not generate a type or amount of traffic that would be inappropriate to the rural lane network that serves the site and should exploit any opportunity to make the site more sustainable; and - f) sufficient on-site car and cycle parking would be provided for visitors, staff and delivery vehicles. - 3.
-Priority will be given to business uses, or tourist facilities, in the conversion of buildings.
+Existing business sites may be regenerated through redevelopment or the limited extension of an existing building provided: - a) the proposals do not conflict with national and local policies for developments within the designated Green Belt; - b) the extension would be proportional and subservient to the original building; - c) development, including advertising and lighting, would be integrated sensitively into its context respecting the landscape character of the area and, where applicable, the character and heritage of any existing building; - d) the amenities of any neighbouring residential occupiers or the tranquillity of the countryside would not be significantly adversely affected; - e) development would not generate a type or amount of traffic that would be inappropriate to the rural lane network that serves the site and should exploit any opportunity to make the site more sustainable; and - f) sufficient on-site car and cycle parking would be provided for visitors, staff and delivery vehicles. - 3.
+Priority will be given to business uses, tourist accommodation and visitor attractions in the conversion of buildings.